bitsofinfo/traefik-consul-docker-issue-01/README.md

   -ui-dir /ui
 ```

-3. Make sure you are in this project's root and upload `example.toml` to consul
+3. Ensure consul is up at http://localhost:8500, then make sure you are in this project's root and upload `example.toml` to consul

 ```
 export CDIR=`pwd`